Short Biographies of the Curriculum Inquiry Editorial Team

 Diana M. Barrero Jaramillo (Associate Editor) is a PhD student in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education of the University of Toronto.
 Her doctoral research explores the tensions between state and community-based memory initiatives related to the armed conflict in Colombia.
 She has worked as a research assistant on a participatory action research project with Latinx and Urban Indigenous youth in the Toronto District Board, and a peacebuilding citizenship learning comparative project between Mexico and Canada.
 Her previous work focused on how educational policies reproduce racial order in settler colonial contexts through the discourse of achievement gaps.

-Gabrielle Monique Warren (Assistant Editor) is a Ph.D. student in Curriculum and Pedagogy at OISE/University of Toronto.
-She is interested in the history and politics of Canadian education and how past violences and white supremacist philosophies bleed into the present.
-Her project is to research liberatory practices that bear witness to Canadian realities often left out of established narratives.
-In praxis, she has worked as an advocate and writer for the past seven years with Start2Finish Canada, an organization focused on alleviating the effects of deprivation for school-aged children through mentorship and enrichment.
+Gabrielle Warren (Assistant Editor) is a Ph.D. student in Curriculum and Pedagogy at OISE/University of Toronto.
+She is interested in the history and politics of Canadian education, focusing on archival research.
+Her current project investigates the evolution of educational discourse and childhood inequity in Ontario from the 1970s to now.
+In praxis, she has worked as an advocate and writer for the past eight years with Start2Finish Canada, an organization focused on alleviating the effects of deprivation for school-aged children through community connection and educational enrichment.

 Ali Azhar (Assistant Editor) is a doctoral candidate in the Curriculum and Pedagogy program at OISE.
 His thesis is a fictional narrative exploring the link between writing and intellectual emancipation.
 He works with fragments of the past to tell a story of intellectual emancipation and his work contains reflections on time, love, history, poetics and belonging.
 Previously, he has a Masters degree in Learning, Design and Technology from Stanford University and is a co-founder of an elementary school in rural Pakistan.